 Toll Free: 866-430-3322 7:30AM - 4:30PM MST

-The contract bond is a guarantee the terms of a contract are fulfilled.
-If the contracted party fails to fulfill its duties according to the agreed upon terms, the contract “owner” can claim against the bond to recover financial losses or a stated default provision.
+The contract bond is a type of surety bond that guarantees a contract is fulfilled to the standards agreed upon by the contractor of a project and the owner.
+If the contracted party, the principal, fails to fulfill its duties according to the agreed upon terms, the contract owner, the obligee, can make a claim against the bond to recover financial losses or a stated default provision.

-Widely used by the construction industry, contract bonds are also required in many commercial contracts within other industries such as service, supply, technology development and manufacturing.
-However, all contract bonds guarantee the performance and or payment of the obligations under contract.
+Widely used by the construction industry, contract bonds are also required in many commercial contracts within other industries such as service, supply, technology development, and manufacturing.
+However, all contract bonds guarantee the performance and/or payment of the obligations under the contract.